Panthers coach Joel Quenneville resigns in the wake of Blackhawks sexual abuse scandal

 “I admire Kyle Beach for his courage in coming forward,” Bettman stated Thursday, “am appalled that he was so poorly supported upon making his initial claim and in the 11 years since, and am sorry for all he has endured.”

-In the Panthers’ announcement of Quenneville’s resignation, Caldwell said, “No one should ever have to endure what Kyle Beach experienced during, and long after, his time in Chicago.
+In the Panthers’ announcement of Quenneville’s resignation, Caldwell said: “No one should ever have to endure what Kyle Beach experienced during, and long after, his time in Chicago.
 Quite simply, he was failed.
 We praise his bravery and courage in coming forward.”

 The Panthers said that they would soon announce an interim replacement for Quenneville.
 Multiple reports Thursday evening indicated that Andrew Brunette, an assistant to Quenneville in Florida, would be given that position.